hotstuff194k/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, this translates to writing clean, maintainable code that others (including your future self) can easily understand and modify.
 Strive for simplicity in design, avoid unnecessary complexity, and remember that clarity triumphs over obfuscation.
 Always consider the longevity and scalability of your code."

 Also, "Premature optimization is the root of all evil" - Donald Knuth.
 This reminds us not to optimize code without profiling or solid evidence that it's a bottleneck.
 Write clear, functional code first, then optimize if and where needed.
 It saves time, enhances readability, and often leads to better overall performance due to well-considered optimizations."

+# 2024-03-14
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first and optimize only when necessary, based on profiling and performance metrics.
+Remember that simplicity, readability, and correctness trump micro-optimizations most of the time."

+This quote emphasizes the importance of not over-engineering or prematurely optimizing your code before understanding where the actual bottlenecks lie.
+It's a reminder to programmers to prioritize the fundamentals of good software design and to optimize intelligently rather than speculatively.